Lacrosse Calories Burned Calculator

 How many calories does lacrosse burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 290 calories during 30 minutes of lacrosse.
-This is based on a MET value of 8.
+A person weighing 160 lbs (73 kg) burns approximately 305 calories during 30 minutes of lacrosse.
+This is based on a MET value of 8 for lacrosse.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of lacrosse?

-The MET (Metabolic Equivalent of Task) value for lacrosse is 8.
+The default MET (Metabolic Equivalent of Task) value for lacrosse is 8, while the selected training style uses MET 8.
 This means lacrosse burns 8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is lacrosse good for weight loss?

-Yes, lacrosse is an effective exercise for weight loss.
-With a MET value of 8, it burns a significant number of calories per session.
-A 160-lb person burns about 581 calories per hour.
+Yes, lacrosse can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8, a 160-lb person burns about 610 calories per hour.
 Combined with a balanced diet, regular lacrosse can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during lacrosse?

 Body weight significantly impacts calorie burn during lacrosse.
-A 120-lb person burns about 218 calories in 30 minutes, while a 250-lb person burns approximately 454 calories in the same time.
+At the selected MET value of 8, a 120-lb person burns about 229 calories in 30 minutes, while a 250-lb person burns approximately 476 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does lacrosse work?